How Do DJs Find New (Unheard) Music

-With how DJs find new music has to be seen in a context with a better-formulated question, how does an individual (DJ) find music he has not yet heard?
+How DJs find new music has to be seen in a context with a better-formulated question, how does an individual DJ find music he has not yet heard?
 Finding new music can be very time-intensive and it is hard to find the right sources.
 That's why I have concluded several sources for you to find new music on for your DJ sets.

 So, how do DJs find new music?

 DJs find by constantly looking for new music which is called "crate digging".
-This can be done in several ways which include listening to online DJ mixes, podcasts, radio shows, live sets or they can purposely listen to big collections of music.
+This can be done in several ways which include listening to online DJ mixes, podcasts, radio shows, live sets or they are purposely listening to big collections of music.

 In the following paragraphs, I have explained how you can have the right mindset to find new music and I have explained in detail all the ways you can use to find yourself new music and what you can use to download the music.
 If you want more information about record collecting Wikipedia has a great article that you can check out.